Join live or receive a link to the recording and earn a CE certificate

 Dr. Doug Brubaker joined Texarkana Independent School District as Superintendent in January 2021.
 Over a career spanning 26 years, he has served in a variety of leadership roles in school districts ranging in size from 7,000 to 60,000 students.
 Over the past year, Dr. Brubaker and his team have launched the TISD’s Imagine 2026 strategic planning initiative, working extensively with stakeholders to identify and prioritize the district’s greatest needs.
 He also served as Superintendent of Fort Smith (AR) Public Schools from 2017-2020.
 In May 2018, in part due to broad-based support for goals identified through the strategic planning process, FSPS passed its first millage referendum in over 30 years.
 Establishment of a dedicated funding stream for technology upgrades was a key accomplishment.
 Dr. Brubaker has CoSN CETL certification and a Ph.D. in educational computing from the University of North Texas.

-Dr. Michael T. Conner is Superintendent for Middletown Public Schools in Connecticut.
-Previously, he served as Chief Academic Officer (Norwalk, CT), Assistant Superintendent of Teaching and Learning (Willimantic, CT) and Principal of Augusta Lewis Troup School (New Haven, CT).
-Under his leadership, Middletown Public Schools was honored as a 2018 – 2019 AASA/SPN National Innovation and Transformational District.
-Middletown Public Schools also received the honor as a 2019 – 2020 and 2020 – 2021 National Innovative District by the International Center for Leadership in Education.
+Michael T. Conner, Ed.D. is the Superintendent for Middletown Public Schools in Middletown, CT.
+Previously, Dr. Conner served as Chief Academic Officer (Norwalk, CT), Assistant Superintendent of Teaching and Learning (Willimantic, CT), and Principal of Augusta Lewis Troup School (New Haven, CT).
+He also serves as an adjunct professor in the NEAG School of Education at the University of Connecticut.

-Dr. Conner was featured in AASA’s School Administrator magazine for his article entitled What Mentoring Means to a New Superintendent of Color.
-He was selected by AASA’s Successful Practices Network (SPN) to serve on the Learning 2025: National Commission on Student-Centered, Equity-Focused Education as a commissioner.
-Dr. Conner’s recommendations are a part of the landmark report entitled An American Imperative: A New Vision of Public Schools.
+Dr. Conner was selected by the National School Superintendents Association (AASA) to serve on the National American Rescue Plan Committee and Learning 2025: National Commission on Student-Centered, Equity-Focused Education as a commissioner.
+His recommendations as a commissioner on the Learning 2025 National Commission are embedded in the landmark report entitled An American Imperative: A New Vision of Public Schools.